 iPage is a fantastic budget option.
 With their fantastic introductory rates they make a lot of sense if you’re ballin’ on a budget.

 We do think there are better alternatives out there which can be seen on our ranking page.

 Our Analytical Approach

 In the case of iPage, we’ll evaluate its metrics, performance, and price packages.
-All of our analysis is based on through testing and can be counted on when making your hosting decision.
+All of our analysis is based on thorough, 12+ month testing and can be counted on when making your hosting decision.

-Keep in mind that readers of your blog may be located all across the country and even around the globe.
-Ice hockey is an international sport after all!
-HostingCanada has you covered there, as we’ve performed our test in several major Canadian cities in order to provide an accurate picture of how iPage performs statistically.
+Hosting Canada has you covered there, as we’ve performed our test in several major Canadian cities in order to provide an accurate picture of how iPage performs statistically.

 The Hard Science